MaastrichtU-IDS/dsri-documentation/docs/helm.md

 ---
 id: helm
 title: Helm package manager
 ---

 > This feature has not been tested at the moment.
 Please [contact us](mailto:dsri-support-l@maastrichtuniversity.nl) if you are interested in deploying Helm Charts.

 [Helm](https://helm.sh/) is a popular package manager for [Kubernetes](https://kubernetes.io/).
-It allows you to easily deploy [Helm Charts](https://hub.helm.sh/) built by the community.
-See [this documentation to deploy Helm 3 on OpenShift 4](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.3/html/cli_tools/helm-cli).
+It allows you to easily deploy [Helm Charts](https://hub.helm.sh/) built by the community, you can explore published Helm charts at [https://hub.helm.sh](https://hub.helm.sh).

 ## Install the Helm client

 ### Install Golang

+Go lang is required to run Helm.
 Install `go 1.14.4` on Linux, you can find instructions for MacOS, Windows and newer versions at https://golang.org/dl

 ```shell
 wget https://dl.google.com/go/go1.14.4.linux-amd64.tar.gz